Assault With a Dangerous Weapon in Iowa

 - shooting, throwing, launching, or discharging a dangerous weapon, or threatening to do so under circumstances where people might reasonably expect the threat to be carried out

 - at or in an occupied building, vehicle, airplane, train, or boat, or a group of people

 - with the intent to injure or to provoke fear or anger, thus

 - placing people in reasonable apprehension of serious injury.

-Intimidation with a dangerous weapon and being armed with a dangerous weapon with intent to use it against another are class D felonies, punishable by up to five years’ imprisonment and a fine of $750 to $7,500.
+Intimidation with a dangerous weapon and being armed with a dangerous weapon with intent to use it against another (including hate crimes) are class D felonies, as is using or displaying a dangerous weapon to assault a protected employee.
+Penalties for class D felonies include up to five years’ imprisonment and a fine of $750 to $7,500.